AdobeDocs/destination-sdk.en/help/message-format.md

 ### Segment membership {#segment-membership}

 The [segmentMembership](https://docs.adobe.com/content/help/en/experience-platform/xdm/schema/field-dictionary.html) XDM attribute informs which segments a profile is a member of.
-For the three different values in the `status` field, read the documentation on [Segment Membership Details mixin](https://docs.adobe.com/content/help/en/experience-platform/xdm/mixins/profile/segmentation.html).
+For the three different values in the `status` field, read the documentation on [Segment Membership Details schema field group](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/segmentation.html).

 **Input**